Letina-sage/alx-system_engineering-devops/0x00-shell_basics/README.md

-Changing directory to user home directory
+long format of current directory